ubc-library-rc/intro-git/content/02_getting_started.md

 $ git checkout withdate
 ~~~

-You can use `git status` to see your current branch.
+You can run `git status` to check the current/active branch.
+Some shell themes provide graphical hints to inform you of the current branch at all times.

-To merge a branch to the `master` branch, you should merge it.
+When your feature is ready, you can merge it with the `master` branch.
+To do so, you first need to checkout to the `master` branch:

 Input
 {: .label .label-green}
 ~~~
+$ git checkout master
-$ git merge withdate
+$ git merge new-feature
 ~~~

 The output shows the updated files after the merge.
 When you merge a branch, it does not get removed from the git tree.
 To delete a git branch after merging it with another branch: